-Cheap Flights to Amsterdam, Netherlands 2026
+Cheap Flights to Amsterdam (AMS)

 Flights from $489 round-trip.
 Amsterdam is one of Europe's most beloved destinations — a city of canals, world-class museums, cycling culture, and liberal charm.
 It's also home to Schiphol, Europe's third-largest hub airport, making it an ideal gateway for onward European travel.
 Delta and KLM's joint venture delivers 8–9 daily nonstops from the NYC area alone, while United adds service from Newark.
-With Camli's consolidator network, business class fares on this heavily competed route are regularly 40–60% below published prices.
+With Camli's consolidator network, business class fares on this heavily competed route are regularly substantially below published prices.

 Flights to Amsterdam start from $489 round-trip through Camli's consolidator fares — wholesale rates on Delta Air Lines, KLM, and United Airlines that aren't available on public booking sites.
 Amsterdam flights from New York take approximately 7 hours 15 minutes nonstop, with daily service from JFK.
 US citizens need a valid passport (no visa required for Schengen stays up to 90 days; passport must be valid 3+ months beyond departure).
 Cheap flights to Amsterdam open the door to the Van Gogh Museum, canal ring, and Europe's best-connected hub airport for onward travel.
-The EU's ETIAS system launches Q4 2026 (~€7, valid 3 years).
-Amsterdam flights through our IATA-accredited consolidator network typically save 30–50% versus published fares.
+The EU's ETIAS system launches Q4 2026 (€20, valid 3 years).
+Amsterdam flights through our IATA-accredited consolidator network typically offer fares well below published prices.

 Flights to Amsterdam from the US